-The cool thing is that you can track this micro conversion of “time on site” through Google Analytics and break down your campaign, ad group, and keyword level metrics.
+The cool thing is that you can track this “time on site” micro conversion through Google Analytics and break down your metrics at the campaign, ad group, and keyword level.

 In addition, you can use tools like Hotjar to track form field dwell times (how many seconds it takes for one person to fill out one field on your form), re-fill rates, and Crazy Egg for scroll depth at the PPC channel level.

 Finding that certain fields on your forms are the biggest micro conversion blockers?

 You could use multi step landing pages to help eliminate that bottleneck.

 PPC Secret #4 – Optimize For Sales, Not Conversions

 Let’s say that you’ve started taking The Iceberg Effect seriously and you create Single Keyword Ad Groups at scale.

 You’re seeing improvements in click-through-rates, quality scores, and cost per click.